phetsims/qa/doc/qa-book.md

 #### State Wrapper Test

 * *What?* This is a wrapper that contains a simulation, a mirror of the simulation that is updated once every second, and a condensed list of instrumented characteristics.
 * *How?* To test this wrapper, simply play with the simulation and make sure your actions are mirrored accurately.
+Note that menus being opened (such as keyboard nav instructions) is not transmitted.
+This applies to studio launches as well.

 #### Mirror Inputs Wrapper Test